kubrickfr/avsc-wiki/Advanced-usage.md

 ## Logical types

-The built-in types provided by Avro are sufficient for many use-cases, but it can often be much more convenient to work with native types.
+The built-in types provided by Avro are sufficient for many use-cases, but it can often be much more convenient to work with native JavaScript objects.
 As a quick motivating example, let's imagine we have the following schema:

 ```javascript
 var schema = {